PocketQube: Workshops

 The first US workshop was held at NASA Ames and at Cape Canaveral in April 2014.
 There was a three-year gap until the next PocketQube workshop was held at TU Delft in The Netherlands in March 2017.
 The third workshop took place also at TU Delft in March 2018, with 22 presentations and 70 attendees.
 This is now an annual event for the PocketQube development community.
+In 2023 it was rebranded to the PocketQube conference to reflect the growth in the PocketQube community.
+It is held annually at the Glasgow University Union (GUU), in Glasgow, Scotland.

 Launched

 Listed in ascending order by launch date.